Efficient Fourier Filtering Network with Contrastive Learning for AAV-based Unaligned Bimodal Salient Object Detection: Experiments

 \subsection{Datasets}

-To comprehensively validate our proposed AlignSal, we first conducted experiments on the UAV-based unaligned bi-modal salient object detection (BSOD) task.
-To further assess its generalization, we extended our evaluation to three additional bi-modal tasks: weakly aligned BSOD, aligned BSOD, and remote sensing change detection (RSCD).
+To comprehensively validate our proposed AlignSal, we first conducted experiments on the AAV-based unaligned bimodal salient object detection (BSOD) task.
+To further assess its generalization, we extended our evaluation to three additional bimodal tasks: weakly aligned BSOD, aligned BSOD, and remote sensing change detection (RSCD).

-\emph{1) UAV-based Unaligned BSOD:} We conducted extensive experiments on the UAV RGB-T 2400 dataset \cite{10315195}, which contains 2400 instantly captured unaligned RGB-T image pairs falling at different times of the day and different seasons of the year.
+\emph{1) AAV-based Unaligned BSOD:} We conducted extensive experiments on the AAV RGB-T 2400 dataset \cite{10315195}, which contains 2400 instantly captured unaligned RGB-T image pairs falling at different times of the day and different seasons of the year.
 Each image pair has a corresponding pixel-wise annotation.
-Following \cite{10315195}, all BSOD models were trained on the UAV RGB-T 2400 training set and tested on the testing set.
+Following \cite{10315195}, all BSOD models were trained on the AAV RGB-T 2400 training set and tested on the testing set.

 \emph{2) Weakly Aligned BSOD:} We employed unaligned-VT821, unaligned-VT1000, and unaligned-VT5000 datasets \cite{tu2022weakly} for the experiments.
 These three datasets contain 6821 RGB-T image pairs and were obtained by performing random affine transformations from the three corresponding aligned datasets VT821 \cite{wang2018rgb}, VT1000 \cite{tu2019rgb}, VT5000 \cite{9767629}.
 Following \cite{10315195,tu2022weakly}, all BSOD models were trained on the unaligned-VT5000 training set and tested on the remaining datasets.